UM-CSS/CSSLabs-NLP/user_guide.md

         1. A terminal / command prompt will open.
 Do not close this: jupyter is running your code here.
 You can safely ignore it.
         2. A new tab or window should open in your browser with something like this:
             - ![notebook home](images/notebook_home.png "notebook home")
-            - If you see this, congradulations: you have successfully installed everything you need.
+            - If you see this, congratulations: you have successfully installed everything you need.
 If not, there is something wrong with your installation.
 4. In the jupyter notebook tab, you should see a list of files and folders on your computer.
 Navigate through these folders to the `CSSLabs-NLP` folder.
     - **Note** if you do not see this folder, it may be that you saved it somewhere jupyter cannot get to.
 The easiest solution is co move it to somewhere jupyter can see, such as "my documents."
 5. In this folder is a list of labs, each ending in `.ipynb`.
 Click any of these and they should open in a new tab with the lab code and instructions.